Rotating black holes experience dynamical tides: Newtonian potential of a spherically symmetric object deformed in a tidal field

-Here, the first term, namely $(M/r)$ is the potential of the unperturbed spherically symmetric mass distribution, while $I_{lm}$ are the multipole moments generated by the external gravitational field with tidal moments $\mathcal{E}_{lm}$~\cite{LeTiec:2020bos, poisson_will_2014, Bhatt:2023zsy}.
-Since, $\mathcal{E}_{lm}$ is the cause for generation of multipole moments $I_{lm}$ in the originally static and spherically symmetric object, it is expected that they must be related to each other~\cite{Chia:2020yla, Bhatt:2023zsy}:
+where the first term $(M/r)$ is the potential of the unperturbed spherically symmetric mass distribution while $I_{lm}$ are the multipole moments generated by the external gravitational field with tidal moments $\mathcal{E}_{lm}$~\cite{LeTiec:2020bos_1, poisson_will_2014_1, Bhatt:2023zsy_1}.
+Since $\mathcal{E}_{lm}$ are the cause for generating the multipole moments $I_{lm}$ in the originally static and spherically symmetric object, it is expected that they are related to each other~\cite{Chia:2020yla_1, Bhatt:2023zsy_1}:

-Note that terms $\mathcal{O}(\mathcal{E}_{lm}^{2})$ and also $\mathcal{O}(\ddot{\mathcal{E}}_{lm})$ have been neglected, since we are working with the linear response, and have assumed the tidal field to be weakly varying with time.
-The above expression also introduces three physical quantities --- (a) the TLNs $k_{lm}$, (b) the tidal dissipation numbers, $\nu_{lm}$, and (c) the viscosity induced time-delay~$\tau_0$~\cite{Chia:2020yla, Bhatt:2023zsy}.
-It is to be emphasized that the factor $\{-(l-2)!/(2l-1)!!\}$ in front of the above expression is a normalization factor, and it might differ from one work to another.
+Note that $\mathcal{O}(\mathcal{E}_{lm}^{2})$ and $\mathcal{O}(\ddot{\mathcal{E}}_{lm})$ terms have been dropped since we are working with the linear response and have assumed the tidal field to be weakly varying with time.
+It is to be emphasized that the factor $\{(l-2)!/(2l-1)!!\}$ in front of the above expression on the right-hand side (RHS) is a normalization factor, and can differ from one work to another.
+In the frequency domain, the above potential takes the expression given in Eq.~(1) of the main text.

-Since the GW related analysis are often done in the frequency domain, we also express the above relation between the multipole moments and the tidal moments in the frequency domain by replacing $\dot{\mathcal{E}}_{lm}$ by $-i\omega\mathcal{E}_{lm}$.
-Therefore, the total Newtonian potential in the frequency domain becomes

-where $F_{lm}=2k_{lm}+i\omega\tau_0\nu_{lm}+\mathcal{O}(\omega^{2})$ is the tidal response function and $\omega$ is the mode frequency.
-This formalism can also be applied to a slowly rotating self-gravitating body with $\omega$ being replaced by $\omega'$, which is the mode frequency as observed in the co-rotating frame of reference~\cite{poisson_will_2014, Charalambous:2021mea}.
-Given the above form for the tidal response function, there are two possibilities for the determination of the TLNs from it --- (a) half of the real part of the tidal response function, and (b) the part of the tidal response function that is independent of $\omega$, or $\omega'$.
-However, as argued in \cite{Bhatt:2023zsy}, the second definition has several ambiguities, in particular for not-so-slowly rotating compact objects.
-Hence, following \cite{Chia:2020yla, Bhatt:2023zsy, Chakraborty:2023zed}, here also we will adopt the viewpoint that the real part of the response function yields the TLNs.